-Well, some of these people will have lots of money.
-But for some of them, it is possible because they learned to earn money in their own ways.
-Today I'm going to tell you how to work and travel and make you realise this is completely possible for you.
+Well, some of these people do have lots of money.
+But for most of them, it is possible because they learned to earn money in their own ways.
+Today I'm going to tell you how to work and travel and make you realise this is possible for you.

-How to work and travel at the same time?
+How to travel and work at the same time?

-A lot of us are already pretty used to home working by now, and working abroad wouldn't be much different.
+A lot of us are already pretty used to working from home by now, and working abroad wouldn't be much different.
 Working whilst travelling allows you to learn new skills, languages, improve confidence and of course, immerse yourself in a new culture.

 There are so many benefits to it, and it's also great to have on your resume.